nprapps/app-template/README.md

 Deploying to a server
 ---------------------

 The current configuration is for running cron jobs only.
-Web server configuration is not yet included.
+Web server configuration is not included.

 * In ``fabfile.py`` set ``env.deploy_to_servers`` to ``True``.
 * Run ``fab staging master setup`` to configure the server.